ngryan3/liftovers/d2/iteration-02.review.md

  * Partner Acceptance of Features
     - Our partner had no complaints on the presented features
  * Change Requests from Partner
-    - No, our partner really liked what we have done so far.
+    - Our partner really liked what we have done so far and didn't specify any changes that needed to be made.
  * What did you learn from the demo from either a process or product perspective?
     - We (inadvertently) followed industry standard for creating a user and volunteer object and linking these objects after the user signs up